Nuclear Methanol and Gasoline.

 process will

-produce methanol, but it will also be producing larger streams
+produce some methanol, but it will also be producing larger streams

-of other, more valuable products – jet fuel, gasoline, and ethanol.
+of other, more valuable products – jet fuel, diesel, gasoline,

 A recent publication by a research team that includes Hardy at